 A special fee of \$7.50 per quarter is charged all students for welding supplies and material furnished by the school.
-It is also necessary for welding students to provide themselves with specified items of equipment.

 Upholstering

 Instruction for the upholstery trade includes designing of furniture, construction of frames, remodeling furniture, fabrics - their identification, and uses, buying, window display, wood finishing, power sewing, slip cover fabrication, interior decorating, salesmanship, mathematics and safety practices.